Why Email Marketing Is Key for Your Game’s Content Marketing Strategy

 Start by creating buyer personas for your ideal customer.
 Make sure to capture vital information such as the age, location, and buying habits of your target users.
 If you’re targeting people with different characteristics and interests, you will have to segment your audience to ensure you are reaching each group with the right content and at the right time.

-Brands that embrace customer-centricity and create personal and relevant content for their audience groups will see their email marketing returns increase while those that resist it will get shut out of the customer’s inbox.
+Gaming studios that embrace customer-centricity and create personal and relevant content for their audience groups will see their email marketing returns increase while those that resist it will get shut out of the customer’s inbox.

 Make your content engaging